Stackpole-International-Stratford/prodmon2024/README.md

 see `configs/example.yml` for config file options

 ### VSCode setup to run

-To reade the testing config file, add the following config to `.vscode/launch.json`
+To debug with the testing config files, add the following config to `.vscode/launch.json`

 ```